null

 Frequently Bought Together:

-The Colorado flag consists of three horizontal stripes of blue, white, and blue.
-Atop these stripes sits a circular red "C", filled with a golden disk.
+The Colorado flag has 3 horizontal stripes of blue, white, and blue.
+A circular red "C," filled with a golden disk, is atop these stripes.

 Inc. Tax